dalehenrich/superDoit/README.md

 ## Versions
 ### v4.2
-Development version intended for use with GsDevKit_stone:v1.1.x;v2 and GemStone 3.5.3 and newer versions of GemStone (currently tested 3.5.3 thru 3.5.8, 3.6.4 thru 3.6.6, and 3.7.0).
+Development version intended for use with GsDevKit_stone:v2 and GemStone 3.5.3 and newer versions of GemStone. github actions for superDoit test 3.6.4 thru 3.6.6, and 3.7.0. while the GsDevKit_stones github actions tests 3.5.3, 3.5.8, 3.6.0.
 Note that GemStone 3.7.0 is **unconditionally used for all solo scripts**, which allows for supporting version older that 3.6.4...

 ### v4.1
-Stable branch intended for use with SmalltalkCI, GsDevKit_stones:v1.1.x;v2 and versions of GemStone that are shipped with an extent0.rowan.dbf in $GEMSTONE/bin (tested from GemStone 3.6.4 thru 3.7.0).
+Stable branch intended for use with SmalltalkCI, GsDevKit_stones:v1.1.x and versions of GemStone that are shipped with an extent0.rowan.dbf in $GEMSTONE/bin (tested from GemStone 3.6.4 thru 3.7.0).
-Versions earlier than 3.6.4 are not currently supported, due to the fact that GsDevKit_stone is implemented expecting Rowan to be present for .solo scripts.
-GsDevKit_stones support is expected to eventually be extended versions as old as 3.4.0.

 ### v3
 Intended for .solo scripts used with versions of GemStone that are shipped with an extent0.rowan.dbf in $GEMSTONE/bin, GemStone 3.6.4 and newer versions of GemStone (currently tested thru 3.6.5).